Free Auto Insurance Comparison

 - There are ways to save on car insurance for young drivers.

-To answer this question, we begin by examining the average car insurance rates across the 10 largest insurers in the United States.
-We specifically looked to Quadrant data rates for 17-year-old male and female drivers:
+To answer this question, we begin by examining the average teen auto insurance rates across the U.S. We specifically looked to Quadrant data rates for 17-year-old male and female drivers:

 |Insurance Provider||17-year-old female||17-year-old male|